Posted by: Thomas Young

 Date: June 14, 2019

-On the other hand, exercise physiologists are degreed professionals with at least a bachelor’s degree, and have studied the entire gamut of human health, from the perspectives of science, biology, anatomy, kinesiology (the study of the mechanics of body movements), and nutrition.
-They have also completed clinical work as part of their degree requirements.
-Their studies give them a wide range of knowledge about the human body and the benefits exercise brings to it, both physically and mentally.
+Exercise physiologists are degreed professionals with at least a bachelor’s degree, and have studied the entire gamut of human health, from the perspectives of science, biology, anatomy, kinesiology (the study of the mechanics of body movements), and nutrition.

-Logan is the newest exercise physiologist at our 1243 Cedar Crest location.
-Logan began working for LVHN Fitness as a Member Services Assistant, and joined our team of exercise physiologists in March.
-Logan graduated from Bloomsburg University in 2018 with a Bachelor of Exercise Science.
-He is currently enrolled in classes at California University of PA and is working toward earning a Master of Exercise Science and Health Promotion.
-You can find him teaching High Intensity Interval Training (HIIT) on Tuesday afternoons from 4:30 to 5:15 p.m. and scheduling Fitness Analyses and Program Designs.
-Get scheduled with him today!
+Logan began working for LVHN Fitness in March after graduating from Bloomsburg University in 2018 with a Bachelor of Exercise Science.
+He is currently enrolled in classes at California University of PA and to earn a Master of Exercise Science and Health Promotion.
+You can find him at our Cedar Crest Fitness Center teaching High Intensity Interval Training (HIIT) on Tuesday afternoons from 4:30 to 5:15 p.m. and scheduling Fitness Analyses and Program Designs.